GoSolve-io/go-application-guide/docs/packages/PACKAGES.md

 ### External dependency

-This point is very similar to "horizontal dependency".
-The difference here is that external dependencies aren't closely related to the functionality of the "current package branch".
-They provide some abstraction for the things we use in the current package, like error handling, or io operations.
+This point is a bit similar to "horizontal dependency".
+The difference is that external dependencies aren't closely related to the functionality of the "current package branch".
+They provide some abstraction for the things we use in the current package, like error handling or io operations.

-## Organizing packages in your application

-The package structure in an application is a bit different than in a library.
-The first thing I propose is creating explicit logical layers for application core, primary and secondary adapters.

-The solution is actually simple.
-A package is not a group.
-It's a layer!
-We'll discuss how we can split our code into logical layers in the next part of this document.

 ## Summary

 1. Organize packages by their function.
-Following SRP, a package has to have one functionality to provide.
+Following SRP, a package has to provide one specific functionality.
 2. If you have 2 or more packages that rely on a common base, organize packages layer-like: `base`, `base/package1`, `base/package2`.
 Remove dependencies between them by abstracting common types to `base` layer.
 3. The "deeper" the package, the more specialized it should be.